-This Permit covers the incineration in a small waste incineration plant with an aggregate capacity of 250kg per hour of Grade A clean wood waste, with the exception of wood waste which may contain halogenated organic compounds or heavy metals as a result of treatment with wood preservatives or coatings.
-The plant permitted is an Ariterm Bio 1MW Arimax boiler, with a multijet 1MW burner and the abatement is a JM 250 2x2 multicyclone.
+This Permit covers the incineration in a small waste incineration plant with an aggregate capacity of 250kg per hour of clean and untreated wood waste.
+Wf wood waste which may contain halogenated organic compounds or heavy metals as a result of treatment with wood preservatives or coatings is not permitted to be burnt.
+The plant permitted is an Ariterm Bio 1MW Arimax boiler, with a multijet 1MW burner and the abatement is a JM 250 2x2 multicyclone and Glosfume ceramic filters fitted with a magnehelic gauge and telemetry for major alarms.